DXHeroes/knowledge-base-content/practices/software_development_kit.md

 Make your SDK available for users by using an accessible repository for supported languaged, have file storage, or distribution facility in place.
 The documentation should also be available.
 If the SDK is open-source, host the source code at places that encourage collaboration and community contribution.

 ## Common Pitfalls of an SDK

+There are a few common pitfalls to avoid when implementing SDK.
+One such pitfall is that SDK can be extremely valuable for companies as they offer a way to access and understand how the platform works but doesn't include documentation, testing tools, or lower-level APIs - limiting what devs can do with SDK.
+Additionally, SDK gives you access to lower-level APIs which might not be available through other means but without these other tools included it could be hard for developers working on your platform using SDK!
+Finally, SDK includes everything else within it from hardware access like controllers or sensors all through to testing and debugging - known as toolchains but only if the developer knows enough about them in order to them effectively.

 - Missing proper documentation makes tracing bugs and errors difficult for developers
 - Developers don't maintain SDK for each supported functionality or service